frelichwiktor/Playwright-project-zooplus/README.md

 ## Overview

-This project contains automated tests for the Zooplus website using Playwright, a Node library for browser automation.
+This project contains automated tests for the Zooplus website using Playwright and Javascript.
 The tests cover essential scenarios, including:

 - Landing page verification
 - Specific product page testing